TrustTheVote-Project/CryptoWorkstation/README-CRYPTO-WORKSTATION.txt

 ************************

-This document gives the system requirements for the Crypto Workstation (CW) and provides installation and startup instructions.
+This document gives the system requirements for the Crypto Workstation (CW) and provides installation, startup, and shutdown instructions.

 System Requirements: The Personal Computer (PC) on which the CW is to run (a Microsoft Windows compatible computer) must have at least two external media